Overview

 All this information probably sounds quite stark.

-Want to hear from someone who actually underwent Hodgkin’s lymphoma autologous stem cell transplant and lived to tell his tale?
+Want to hear from someone who underwent Hodgkin’s lymphoma autologous stem cell transplant and lived to tell his tale?

 This thirty-nine-year-old (name not released for privacy reasons) was the first person to undergo a stem cell transplant for Hodgkin’s lymphoma in Maharashtra.
 He had visited several cities, including Chennai, Hyderabad, and Mumbai, before picking Alexis Hospital in Nagpur for his procedure.